COMSOL Multiphysics Tutorial: Workflow, Mesh, Solvers

 Licensing Options In One Breath

-For example, COMSOL’s learning center notes that a named single-user license can allow one user access on up to four personal systems, while a floating network license is designed for multi-user flexibility.
-(COMSOL)
+A named single-user license can cover one user across up to four personal machines, while a floating network license supports multi-user sharing through concurrent checkouts.

 COMSOL Multiphysics Price Reality